luiarthur/CytofResearch/README.md

     - `make vb-cb` reproduces the results for the variational inference CB analysis for 10 random seeds (starting values).
 If 10 cores are available this task can be completed in 8-12 hours.
-    - `make vb-simstuy` reproduces the results for the variational inference simulation studies for 10 random seeds (starting values).
+    - `make vb-simstudy` reproduces the results for the variational inference simulation studies for 10 random seeds (starting values).
 If 10 cores are available this task can be completed in 8-12 hours.
 - All computations in this project were performed on an interactive Linux